shwezr/LabelConnector/README.md

 # Label Connector
 A Connector Tool for Nuke with a handy UI.
 Super light-weight and very easy to use, just one single shortcut to create, setup, colorize and navigate these connections from anywhere in the Node Graph.
-No Callbacks, no hidden knobs created, to always stay compatible to other pipelines, or artists not having the Label Connector.
+No Callbacks, no external code references on nodes, to always stay compatible to other pipelines, or artists not having the Label Connector.

 Demo Video:
 https://youtu.be/KIwTWMKP2u0

 ![LabelConnector](./.pictures/LabelConnectorMain.png)

-## Stamps
+## Whats different to Stamps?

-There is a  big difference to Stamps, that this oen here doesn't use any callbacks and is none-intrusive, leaving no reffered code on Nodes that will cause issues in other pipelines or with other artists.
-There is a version of this UI compatible with Stamps, if you use Stamps in your pipeline here: [LabelConnector for Stamps](https://github.com/luckyspacetraveller/Stamps)
+The big difference to Stamps is, that this one here doesn't use any callbacks and is kind of non-intrusive, no code on Nodes that might cause issues in other pipelines or with other artists.
+There is a version of this UI compatible with Stamps (plus some more upgrades), if you use Stamps in your pipeline already -> [LabelConnector for Stamps](https://github.com/luckyspacetraveller/Stamps).

 ## Quick Manual